beego/beego-doc/docs/en-US/developing/bee/README.md

 `go get -u github.com/beego/bee/v2@latest`

+For Go 1.18 and newer versions install bee with the following command:

+`go install github.com/beego/bee/v2@latest`

 `bee` is installed into `GOPATH/bin` by default.
 You need to add `GOPATH/bin` to your PATH, otherwise the `bee` command won't work.

 More details in [bee installation](./env.md)